 NAD 299 hydrochloride

-Selective, high affinity 5-HT1A receptor antagonist (Ki = 0.6 nM in vitro).
+NAD 299 hydrochloride is a selective, high affinity 5-HT1A receptor antagonist (Ki = 0.6 nM in vitro).
 Enhances the action of selective 5-HT reuptake inhibitors and reverses citalopram-induced (Cat.
 No. 1427) inhibition of serotonergic cell firing.

 Sold for research purposes under agreement from AstraZeneca